 Container image scanning detects threats in apps installed with a package manager, as well as direct-installed apps, using Trend Micro’s industry-leading rules feed.
 Container image scanning also uses the Snyk open source vulnerability database, offering early detection and mitigation of vulnerabilities in open-source code dependencies.

-To enable container image scanning, you will need to install and configure Deep Security Smart Check in your local environment.
+To enable container image scanning, you will need to install and configure Trend Micro Smart Check in your local environment.

 Policy-based deployment control

 Container Security provides policy-based deployment control through a native integration with Kubernetes to ensure the Kubernetes deployments you run in your production environment are safe.

 Container Security enables you to create policies that allow or block deployments based on a set of rules.
 The rules are based on a Kubernetes object's properties and the results of Trend Micro Smart Check scans (if you have Trend Micro Smart Check integrated with your environment).

 When an image is ready to be deployed with Kubernetes, the admission control webhook is triggered, which checks whether the image is safe to deploy and either allows or blocks it from running.

 After deployment, Container Security can continue to monitor containers.
 Container Security checks the policy assigned to the cluster on a regular basis, ensuring that running containers continue to conform to the policy you defined.
 If there are changes to the policy after the initial deployment, the updated policy is enforced.
 Running containers are also checked for new vulnerabilities as they are discovered.